CancerCollaboratory/dockstore-ui/app/docs/public_private_tools.md

 A `public Dockstore tool` is a tool which does not require authentication to view on the Docker registry's website or to pull the Docker image.
 It is freely available for anyone to use.

 A `private Dockstore tool` is a tool which requires authentication to view on the Docker registry's website (if it exists) and to pull the Docker image.
-A user interested in using a private tool must select the `Request Access` button and send their username for the Docker registry that the private tool originates from to the tool maintainer to request access.
+A user interested in using a private tool must select the `Request Access` button found on the tool's Dockstore entry.
+This will populate a message to the tool maintainer from the user's email client. **The user must include their username for the Docker registry of interest**.
 It is then the responsibility of the tool maintainer to give the user permission to view/pull the docker image.

 It is important to note that a private tool will still have the descriptor files and tool metadata visible to anyone.
 It is only that users can't publicly view the Docker image or pull it without authentication.